 Already, critics from the four corners of the Web are comparing Looper to Christopher Nolan’s Inception, which blew all our minds back in 2010.
 The two movies have little in common in terms of plot and themes.
 However, since the advent of the Hollywood blockbuster machine, rare have become sci-fi thrillers that aim to engross us with their story rather than their special effects, and rarer still those with such a strong authorial voice.
 Watching Joe (Joseph Gordon-Levitt) contemplate his past, present, and future existence, I didn’t feel like I was being lulled into a popcorn fantasy.
-I felt like I was having a dialog with Rian Johnson.
+I felt like I was having a dialogue with Rian Johnson.

 Like Nolan, the writer-director has expressed in his previous work a certain fascination with genre fiction and the art of storytelling, and, like Inception, his latest tale feels like the culmination of long–standing thoughts.
 Take, for example, the way Looper links its film noir aesthetic to the notion of a wasted youth, echoing the central conceit of Brick (2005).
 The movie also draws from The Brothers Bloom (2009), mixing the idea of seeking meaning in what we do with that of breaking a self-destructive cycle.
 This is, after all, a time-travel yarn.